Heineken unsettled by Thai move on Tiger Beer

 SINGAPORE/HONG KONG Heineken, the world's third-largest brewer, warned it would act to protect its interests in Asia, after the founder of Thailand's leading beer and spirits group bid for a stake worth $1.6 billion in its partner in the region.

-The Asia Pacific region is a fast-growing one for Heineken, where it brews Tiger Beer with Singaporean partner Fraser and Neave (F&N).
+The Asia Pacific region is a fast-growing one for Heineken, where it brews Tiger Beer with Singaporean partner Fraser and Neave (F&N) (FRNM.SI).

-Thai Beverage pcl, controlled by billionaire Charoen Sirivadhanabhakdi, confirmed on Wednesday that it was in talks to buy an 18.2 percent stake in Heineken's Asian partner from Oversea-Chinese Banking Corp (OCBC) and its insurance unit.
+Billionaire Charoen Sirivadhanabhakdi, wants to buy a 19.2 percent stake in Heineken's Asian partner, from Overseas-Chinese Banking Corp (OCBC) (OCBC.SI) and its insurance unit, sources said.

-If Charoen is successful, his entity will emerge as Fraser and Neave's (F&N) biggest shareholder, followed by Japanese brewer Kirin Holdings Co.
-On Wednesday, Kirin declined to comment on ThaiBev's action.
+If Sirivadhanabhakdi is successful, his entity will emerge as Fraser and Neave's (F&N) biggest shareholder, followed by Japanese brewer Kirin Holdings Co (2503.T).

-Charoen's surprise move jolted Heineken, forcing it to express concern over what it called a sudden development.
-F&N and Heineken jointly control Asia Pacific Breweries whose flagship brand is Tiger Beer.
+Dutch Heineken expressed concern over what it called a "sudden development".
+F&N and Heineken jointly control Asia Pacific Breweries APBB.SI whose flagship brand is Tiger Beer.

-"It's a pretty aggressive move from the Thai company," a Singapore-based investment banker who advises consumer companies said.
-"Financing is not an issue for the family, but the end game is not clear."

-Charoen has also offered to buy a 7.9 percent holding in Asia Pacific Breweries, a $598 million stake that is also owned by OCBC and its insurance unit, Great Eastern Holdings.
-The two stakes were valued at $2.3 billion at Tuesday's closing price.
+Sirivadhanabhakdi, has also offered to buy a 7.9 percent holding in Asia Pacific Breweries, a $550 million stake that is also owned by OCBC and its insurance unit, Great Eastern Holdings (GELA.SI).
+The two stakes were valued at about $2.1 billion at Monday's closing price.

-Charoen is Thailand's third-richest man, with a net worth of $4.8 billion, according to Forbes.
-He took ThaiBev, Thailand's largest brewer and distiller, public in Singapore in 2006.
-He has bet heavily on real estate and his privately held TCC Land owns Bangkok tech mall Pantip Plaza.
-Charoen also owns hotel chains in Manhattan and Australia, and residential and commercial buildings in Singapore and Thailand.

 Heineken, which is diluting its reliance on tough Western Europe beer markets, earns half its profits from emerging markets.
 Tiger Beer is sold in more than 60 countries.